RobNor12/IT-Automation-Engineering/README.md

 # Python Email Threat Parser & Triage System
 ### 📖 Overview
-The Python Email Threat Parser & Triage System is a professional-grade automation pipeline designed to streamline the incident response process.
-By separating automated threat intelligence from manual investigation, this tool allows security analysts to move from rapid identification to documented disposition, significantly reducing manual research time.
+The Python Email Threat Parser & Triage System is an automated incident response pipeline designed to move security operations from manual, error-prone tasks to a standardized, audit-ready workflow.
+This system automates the ingestion of suspicious domains, provides real-time threat intelligence, and enforces strict operational security (OPSEC) for incident disposition.

 ### ⚙️ Architecture & Workflow
-This project utilizes a Dual-Tool Architecture:
+This project implements a secure, two-part pipeline that mirrors enterprise SOAR (Security Orchestration, Automation, and Response) workflows:

-* **main.py** (Threat Intelligence Parser): Automates initial domain/email reputation lookups via the VirusTotal API.
-It identifies known threats and allows analysts to escalate suspicious targets for further review.
+* **main.py (Threat Intelligence Parser):** Automates initial reputation lookups via the VirusTotal API.
+It provides rapid identification and allows analysts to escalate suspicious targets into a centralized review queue.

-* **reviewer.py** (Investigation Queue): A dedicated triage interface for analysts.
-This script allows you to review flagged targets, assign a final security disposition (Malicious or Clean), and maintain an audit-ready log for your team.
+* **reviewer.py (Secure Triage Interface):** A gated triage environment for security analysts.
+It ensures that only authorized personnel can finalize incident status, providing full attribution and forensic auditing.

 ### 🛠 Technology Used
 * **Python:** Core logic, API integration, and user-flow management.